JakeSteam/rp.lc/readme.md

 - [ ] Support rule blocks
   - [ ] Add ability to define a block of rules, with input and output
   - [ ] Add ability to validate these
+- [ ] Support life
+  - [ ] Add ability to define generation / tick rules for "life"
+  - [ ] Add ability to move every tick
+  - [ ] Add ability for structures to have life requirements
 - [ ] Support UI / deployment
   - [ ] Look into KMM webapps
   - [ ] Convert project, especially config / image input